What are Piles?

 The interventional procedures include:

-- Coagulation, electrocautery, and electrotherapy: Suitable for grades I, II, and some grade III Piles.
-Lesser complications than rubber band ligation.
+- Coagulation, Electrocautery, and Electrotherapy: Suitable for grades I, II, and some grade III Piles.
+There are fewer complications than rubber band ligation.
 Done using either bipolar current or low voltage direct current

 - Radioablation: Useful in the management of recurrent Hemorrhoids.

-Surgical interventions for the management of Piles are only recommended if they are causing problems for the individual, mildly symptomatic Hemorrhoids are managed conservatively, or with nonsurgical interventions.
+Surgical interventions for managing piles are only recommended if they are causing problems for the individual.
+Mildly symptomatic hemorrhoids are managed conservatively or with nonsurgical interventions.

 The surgical intervention is indicated in the following conditions: